Lauren-Akhidenor/agro-inventory-climate-analysis/README.md

-# 🌾 Agricultural Inventory & Climate-Expectation Analysis
+# Agricultural Inventory & Climate-Expectation Analysis

 ## 📌 Overview
-This project involves the use of data manipulation in order to demonstrates **Microsoft SQL Server, SMSS, T-SQL and Power BI** skills by modeling agricultural inventory, incorporating farmers’ climate expectation signals, and building both analytical and operational logic to inform decisions.
+This project involves the use of data manipulation techniques in order to demonstrates **Microsoft SQL Server, SMSS, T-SQL and Power BI** skills by modeling agricultural inventory, incorporating farmers’ climate expectation signals, and building both analytical and operational logic to inform decisions.

 ## 🛠 Skills Demonstrated
 - 🗄 Schema design with primary keys & constraints